EuroBasket 2029 qualification

-The EuroBasket 2029 qualification is a basketball competition that will begin in November 2025 and will conclude in February 2029, to determine the 20 FIBA Europe member nations who will join the automatically qualified co-hosts Estonia, Greece, Slovenia and Spain at the EuroBasket 2029 finals tournament.
+The EuroBasket 2029 qualification is a basketball competition that began in November 2025 and will conclude in February 2029, to determine the 20 FIBA Europe member nations who will join the automatically qualified co-hosts Estonia, Greece, Slovenia and Spain at the EuroBasket 2029 finals tournament.

 Pre-Qualifiers

 The EuroBasket 2029 Pre-Qualifiers will be played over three rounds.
 The best eight teams advance to the EuroBasket 2029 Qualifiers.

 First round

 The pre-qualifiers first round will be played by the ten teams that were eliminated from the 2027 FIBA World Cup Pre-Qualifiers.
 The winner of each group, and the best runner-up team qualify for the second round.

 Draw

 The draw was made on 8 September 2025.

 Seeding

 The seeding was based on the FIBA World Rankings of 25 February 2025.